 “Many previous technologies have proved to have adverse effects unexpected by their developers.
 DDT, for example, turned out to accumulate in fish and thin the shells of fish-eating birds like eagles and ospreys.
-And chlorofluorocarbons turned out to float into the upper atmosphere and destroy ozone, a chemical that shields the earth from dangerous radiation.
-What harmful effects might turn out to be associated with the use or release of genetically engineered organisms?”
-Union of Concerned Scientists
+And chlorofluorocarbons turned out to float into the upper atmosphere and destroy ozone, a chemical that shields the earth from dangerous radiation. ” Union of Concerned Scientists

 As consumers and citizens, we are entitled to be informed of the foods that contain GMO ingredients (labeling) and protected from hasty decisions that could pose long-term health risks.

 Background Info (from The Best Natural Foods on the Market Today)